 The IUP Food and Nutrition Dietetic Internship is a supervised practice program that is accredited by ACEND.

-Many interns elect to complete the remaining MS degree requirements immediately following the dietetic internship program.
+Many interns elect to complete the remaining MS degree requirements immediately following the dietetic internship certificate program.
 The IUP dietetic internship includes 18 graduate credits, of which 15 may be applied to your MS degree.
-Thirty six credits are required
+Thirty six credits

-for the completion of the Master of Science in Food and Nutrition.
-By 2024, all new registered dietitians will be required to have a master’s degree, making the IUP master’s program an excellent choice in order to compete with future registered dietitians.
+are required for the completion of the Master of Science in Food and Nutrition.
+By 2024, all new registered dietitians will be required to have a master’s degree, making the IUP master’s program an excellent choice in order to compete with future

 Our program features three rotations which provide diverse supervised practice experiences.